 PureOS provides convenient pre-built images for use on computer and in Virtual Machines, you can find those images here: https://downloads.puri.sm/

-It is also possible to build a PureOS image from scratch from the PureOS repos.
+It is also possible to build a PureOS image.
 Purism does this when we want to test the reproducibility of a PureOS image.

-[[Development/Reproducible ISOs]] Use this document to read more detail about how we check byte-for-byte reproducible images.
+**Testing reproducible images** This document goes into more detail about how we check byte-for-byte reproducible images.

 **Build a PureOS image**